WHAT ARE CAPITAL CREDITS?

 Members currently receiving electric service will see the refund as a separate line item on their electric bill.
 Inactive members who no longer purchase electricity from Southeastern Indiana REMC (with capital credits due) will receive a capital credit check.
 Due to the expense involved in processing printed checks, the minimum capital credit check that will be written will be $5.

 WHAT IF I HAVE MOVED?

-If you move or no longer have electric service with Southeastern Indiana REMC it is important that members keep their address current, so that future disbursements can be properly mailed.
+If you move or no longer have electric service with Southeastern Indiana REMC it is important to keep your address current, so that future disbursements can be properly mailed.
 Capital credits are reserved for members even if they move out of the Southeastern Indiana REMC service area.
 Southeastern Indiana REMC will make a diligent effort to send a check to a valid address by mail.

 HOW MANY PEOPLE WILL GET REFUNDS?

 Roughly 21,890 currently active members will receive a bill credit on their primary electric account in March for the amount of their capital credits.
 Another 9,158 active members (i.e. Beneficiaries) whose refund exceeds $5 will receive a check from Southeastern Indiana REMC sometime during March.

 We appreciate the opportunity to serve you and thank you for being a member.
-If you have additional questions about capital credits, please visit www.seiremc.com or call 800-737-4111.
+If you have additional questions about capital credits, please call 800-737-4111.